chihauccisoilconte/chihauccisoilconte.github.io/7barondeatwavebarberini.md

 <p>
-Years of freelance work and academia in Italy turned me into an evil super villain, below you will find the origins of Baron Deathsong Barberini
+Years of freelance work and academia in Italy turned me into an evil super villain, below you will find the origins of Baron Deathwave Barberini
 </p>